Open Parliament Guide

 Before we start, please keep in mind that the Social Liberal Union (the region on NationStates, not the Romanian political party) is a direct democracy.
 All Member States are invited to submit their ideas to the Open Parliament.

 Now that we have that down, let’s get started.
+Please read this entire guide before submitting legislation to the Open Parliament.

 Writing a Bill